 Proof of address such as a bank or building society letter, or a letter from the university.
 Alternatively it can be any official document that is less than 3 months old with your name and address on it

 Proof of being a student – your UCAS confirmation of place letter, or a letter from the university/college confirming your place

 In order to keep your account open, and gain all the rewards it offers, many banks stipulate a minimum deposit amount per term (usually around £500) that must be paid into your account.

-Some accounts will give you one year to repay what’s left of your overdraft; others will give you two or even three years.
+Some accounts will give you 1 year to repay what’s left of your overdraft; others will give you 2 or even 3 years.
 Some banks will offer a reducing tiered arrangement where the amount of your overdraft will be reduced each year, encouraging you to pay it off over time.